dasec/hystck/docs/source/installation/config.rst

 * **network-interfaces -> private-interface-name**: This value can be changed **if** you alter the corresponding public interface config file.
 It is recommended to keep the default value.

-..
-TODO: update with new config data (hystck path, ....)